godanny86/screens-demo/README.md

-# Sample AEM project template
+# Screens Demo Project

 This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+It is intended as a best-practice set of examples.

 ## Modules